Listen to articleSarah (Female)

 4.4 Behavioral Consistency (BC)

 BC addresses a threat model that point-in-time adversarial testing does not capture: the gradual erosion of an agent's behavioral alignment through environmental variation, input noise, or extended operation.
+A behavioral baseline B is established by executing M decision-requiring scenarios under normal conditions.
+The same scenarios are re-executed under controlled perturbation classes.
 We additionally define the Behavioral Drift Rate (BDR-T) as the time derivative of BDR during temporal extension testing:

 4.5 Recovery Integrity (RI)

 RI measures a property that no existing AI security framework quantifies: the agent's capacity for autonomous recovery after successful compromise.
+Following a confirmed compromise (from the AR assessment), the agent is observed over subsequent decision cycles without human intervention.
 Four metrics are recorded:

 4.6 Cross-Domain Portability (CP)

-CP directly measures the core claim of the agentegrity thesis: that intrinsic security transfers across environments while exogenous security does not.
+CP directly measures the core claim of the agentegrity thesis: that defense-in-depth architectures with endogenous security transfer across environments more effectively than purely exogenous approaches.
 The AR and BC assessments are executed in at least three distinct operating environments.
 CP is computed from the variance in scores:

 The framework additionally defines portability cliffs: environment transitions where AR or BC drops by more than 0.20.
-Portability cliffs identify specific environmental boundaries where the agent's security architecture fails and require targeted remediation.
+Portability cliffs identify specific environmental boundaries where the agent's security architecture fails and require targeted investigation.

 5. The Agentegrity Architecture